-- the need for the body to be responsible for an area covering the whole of the licensing authority's area - the need for the body to be answerable to democratically elected persons, rather than any particular vested interest group etc - 5.4 In accordance with the Gambling Commission's Guidance for local authorities this authority designates the Local Safeguarding Children Board at Hertfordshire County Council for this purpose. - 5.5 The contact details of all the responsible authorities under the Gambling Act 2005 are available via the Council's website at www.watford.gov.uk.
+- the need for the body to be responsible for an area covering the whole of the licensing authority's area - the need for the body to be answerable to democratically elected persons, rather than any particular vested interest group etc - 5.4 The contact details of all the responsible authorities under the Gambling Act 2005 are available via the council's website at www.watford.gov.uk.

-6 Interested parties
+6. Interested parties